-- MSc in Political Psychology of International relations, University of Birmingham, 2020 – ongoing
+- MSc in Political Psychology of International relations (with Distinction), University of Birmingham, 2020 – 2021

-- MA in Economics and International Relations (with distinction), University of Aberdeen, 2016 - 2020
+- MA (Honours) in Economics and International Relations (with Distinction), University of Aberdeen, 2016 - 2020

 Support for a study on Smart, effective and inclusive investment in education infrastructure (DG EAC, 2020 – ongoing)